-Provided below is a map of western Kentucky, location of Paringa's Poplar Grove and Cypress Mines and the extent of historical coal mining in the region.
+Below is a map of western Kentucky, the location of Paringa's Poplar Grove and Cypress Mines and the extent of historical coal mining in the region.

 Map of Buck Creek Complex and Local Mining Operations in Western Kentucky (Illinois Basin)

 The mineral ownership of Paringa's Poplar Grove and Cypress Mines is unique for the region with Paringa leasing the coal rights from each individual farmer or surface property owner where the mineral rights have not been severed from the surface property.
 In other parts of the US, mineral rights to coal are generally owned by the federal government or large third party land companies, many of which severed the mineral (coal) from the surface property over one hundred years ago.